Are you suffering from a Halloween hangover?

 - Irritability

-- Sugar Cravings
+- Sugar cravings

 Your Body on Sugar

-When you eat sugar, your body reacts by producing more Insulin.
-The hormone Insulin is responsible for moving the sugar in your blood to your cells where it can be used for energy.
+The hormone Insulin moves the sugar in your blood to cells to use it for energy.

-Once Insulin does its’ job, your blood sugar drops, leaving you feeling drained.
-The symptoms of a sugar crash can increase your cravings for a quick fix.
+The sugar crash symptoms can increase your cravings for a quick fix.
 It’s a vicious cycle!

 How to Detox from a Candy Binge

-As mentioned above, an increase in Insulin may leave your blood sugar low, leaving you seeking out another fix.
-Don’t fall into this endless trap!
+As mentioned above, an increase in insulin may cause low blood sugar, leaving you seeking another fix.

-- Put your leftovers away and out of sight (out of sight, out of mind!)
+- Put your leftovers away and out of sight: Out of sight, out of mind!

-- Get rid of the tempting treats; check out this Today Show article on Ways to Donate Unwanted Halloween Candy.
+- Get rid of the tempting treats: Check out this Today Show article on Ways to Donate Unwanted Halloween Candy.

-2. Drink More Water to ease your Halloween Hangover
+2. Drink More Water to Ease your Halloween Hangover

 Being slightly dehydrated can make the symptoms of a post-Halloween crash worse.

-3. Eat Low Carb
+3. Eat Low Carb Foods

-Below are some examples of meals and snacks that are low in Carbohydrates.
+Below are some examples of meals and snacks that are low in carbohydrates.

 Breakfast